Fiber Arts Galleries Links

 The Festival is held annually in Oakville and Toronto Ontario, Canada.
-Festival 2012 had 21 exhibitions, and nearly 200 artists from 12 countries and 8 Canadian provinces.
-The Festival website contains Weekly Fibre Artist Interviews dating to 2009.
+The festival draws visitors from across the region and internationally.
+The website contains 135 weekly Artist Interviews and 5 Curator Interviews dating to 2009.

 Best of the Northwest - Marketplace of Fine Crafts

 An artist owned and operated arts and crafts show started in 1989. now has the reputation among the public attending, as well as with the participating artists, as one of the best arts and crafts shows in the Northwest.

 The Yarn Museum

 A virtual gallery of unique and extraordinary handspun yarns supported by and linked to commercial spinners world-wide.
 "Shows" frequently updated.